skyler4123/skycom/.continue/rules/README.md

 - Prefer service objects for complex logic
 - Write tests in `test/` or `spec/` (RSpec/Minitest)
 - Use `frozen_string_literal: true` when possible
+- Prefer explicit and readable code over clever one-liners

 ### Database & Models
-- Always check `db/schema.rb` for current columns and indexes
+- Always check `db/schema.rb` for current columns and indexes before writing queries
 - Models inherit from `ApplicationRecord`
 - Use scopes for common queries
 - Prefer `includes` / `eager_load` / `preload` to avoid N+1 queries
+- Use `find_by!` and `find!` when the record is expected to exist

 ### When Editing Code
-- Always respect existing style and patterns
+- Always respect existing style and patterns in the file
 - Prefer `find_by!` / `find!` when record must exist
-- Use `present?` / `blank?` instead of checking nil + empty
+- Use `present?` / `blank?` instead of checking `nil` + `empty?`
+- Keep models lean by moving logic into concerns or services when appropriate

 ---